 Scar Tissue, Adhesions, Swelling After Surgery, Radiation, C-section, Labor and Delivery

-After any type of surgery or radiation treatments the body must rest and recuperate.
+After any type of surgery or radiation treatment, the body must rest and recuperate.
 During this time the muscles atrophy with rest.
-In addition scar tissue and adhesion may develop during the healing process.
-In some people too much develops and restricts mobility of the muscles and joints causing pain.
+In addition, scar tissue and adhesion may develop during the healing process.
+In some people too much develops and restricts the mobility of the muscles and joints causing pain.
 Movement is compromised and painful.
 After a radical neck procedure, cesarean section, abdominal surgery, breast surgery, hysterectomy or hernia repair there are questions about when movement and what type of movement is recommended.
-Physical therapy treatment provides guidance in the return to activity and eliminates question of safety or re-injury.
-Manual therapies, postural education and therapeutic exercise are instructed to facilitate adequate healing.
+Physical therapy treatment provides guidance in the return to activity and eliminates the question of safety or re-injury.
+Manual therapies, postural education, and therapeutic exercise are instructed to facilitate adequate healing.
 Graston technique and Kinesio Taping are often very beneficial.

 Prenatal Prevention of Incontinence and Hernia